jonnonz1/nz-statute-book/acts/public/1947/patriotic-and-canteen-funds-act-1947.md

 Every new Council formed by the union of 2 or more provincial districts shall, within 3 months after the holding of the first meeting of the new Council, prepare and submit to the Minister for his approval rules defining the constitution of that new Council which shall make provision for all the matters specified in section 17 and all the provisions of that section shall, so far as applicable and with any necessary modifications, apply to the new Council as if it were a Provincial Patriotic Council constituted under section 15.

 ### 19 Functions of Council
-The functions of the Council shall be to administer the Provincial Fund for the provincial district in accordance with the provisions of this Act to the end that the moneys of the Provincial Fund shall be expended to the best advantage for—
+(1) The functions of the Council shall be to administer the Provincial Fund for the provincial district in accordance with the provisions of this Act to the end that the moneys of the Provincial Fund shall be expended to the best advantage for—
   (a) the relief, assistance and support of discharged servicemen for the time being residing in the provincial district who may be suffering from disablement or sickness (whether attributable to war service or otherwise), or out of employment, or otherwise in need, and of the dependants of any such discharged serviceman:
   (b) the relief, assistance and support of the dependants for the time being residing in the provincial district of any deceased serviceman or discharged serviceman:
-  (c) such other purposes as the Minister may from time to time prescribe by notice published in the Gazette.
+  (c) such other purposes as the Minister may from time to time prescribe by notice.
+(2) A notice under subsection (1)﻿(c) is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### 20 Powers of Council
 The Council shall have the following powers: